Malobika8/All-In-One/README.md

 - Database vendors provide **JDBC drivers** that implement these specifications with database-specific logic.
 - The **driver selected by `DriverManager`** based on the URL handles all the actual database communication, including connection establishment, query execution, and result retrieval.
 - You, as the developer, work with the JDBC interfaces, while the driver takes care of the implementation details.

+## Notes

+*By default, JDBC operates in auto-commit mode, meaning each SQL statement is executed and committed immediately.
+However, if you need to control transactions manually, you can disable auto-commit and manage transactions explicitly using commit() and rollback().*